danbev/learning-assembly/gas/README.md

 location in RAM.

 ### Load-time relocation
-This process might take some during loading which might be an performance hit depending on the type of program being written.
+This process might take some time during loading which might be a performance hit depending on the type of program being written.
 Since the text section needs to be modified during loading (needs to do the actual relocations) it is not possible to have it shared by multiple processes.

 ### Instruction Pointer Relative addressing (RIP)
 References to code and data in x64 are done with instruction relative pointer addressing.
 So instructions can use references that are relative to the current instruction (or the next one) and don't require them to be absolute addresses.
 This works for offsets of up to 32bits but for programs that are larger than that this offset will not be enough.
 One could use absolute 64 bit addresses for everything but more instructions are required to perform simple operations and most programs will not require this.
 The solution is to introduce code models to cater for all needs.
-The compiler should be able to take an option where the programmer can say that this object file will not be lined into a large program.
+The compiler should be able to take an option where the programmer can say that this object file will not be linked into a large program.
 And also that this compilation unit will be included in a huge library and that 64-bit addressing should be used.

 In (64-bit mode), the encoding for the old 32-bit immediate offset addressing mode, is now a 32-bit offset from the current RIP, not from 0x00000000 like before.